MasterOminousDev/Ominous-Engine/art/readme.txt

 |   |  | (_| (_| \/   | ) | (_) | ) |_   \/ (- (_| | )
                  /          _/           /

-HEY
+Hiii!
-Thanks for downloadin Friday Night Funkin': Ominous Engine If you downloaded this from any other place than https://github.com/MasterOminousDev/Ominous-Engine You might be in DANGER!!!
+Thanks for downloading Friday Night Funkin': Ominous Engine If you downloaded this from any other place than https://github.com/MasterOminousDev/Ominous-Engine You might be in DANGER!!!